-Motion Dimensionality Reduction.
-Mordatch et al. (2010) developed a method that can perform userspecified tasks by using Gaussian processes (GP) and learning motions in reduced low-dimensional space.
-Zhou and De la Torre (2012) extend the DTW method by introducing Generalized Time Warping (GTW) that overcomes DTW drawbacks for human motion data.
-Ikemoto et al. (2009) exploit generalizations of GP for motion data so that it allows users to edit motion easily.
-Arikan suggested a motion compression method that is based on clustered principal component analysis (CPCA) in Arikan (2006).
-Liu and McMillan (2006) applied segmentation and PCA for motion, and compressed the motion data.
-In addition, Tournier et al. (2009) provided a novel principal geodesic analysis (PGA), and achieved high compression ratio.
-Although those PCA-based method or dimensionality reduction methods studied in many directions, there are several differences between our method and the previous approaches.
-Our method provides several additional properties such as motion distance metric, level-of-detail, and fast reconstruction.
-Moreover, we interpret motions as a set of continuous functions so that it provides mathematically well-defined distance in function space.
-Also, our method does not perform dimensionality reduction and it allows for an easy motion synthesis by motion vector interpolation or optimization.
+Gall et al. [13] combine global optimization using Gaussian Process (GP), filtering, and local optimization to reconstruct 3D human motion.
+Mordatch et al. [31] developed a method that can perform user-specified tasks by using GP and learning motions in reduced low-dimensional space.
+Zhou and De la Torre [53] extend the DTW method by introducing generalized time warping (GTW) that overcomes DTW drawbacks for human motion data.
+Lau et al. [24] analyze and learn from motion data using dynamic Bayesian network (DBN) and synthesized new variations of motions.
+Ikemoto et al. [17] exploit generalizations of GP for motion data so that it allows users to edit motion easily.
+Arikan suggested a motion compression method that is based on clustered principal component analysis (CPCA) in Arikan [3].
+Liu and McMillan [29] applied segmentation and PCA for motion, and compressed the motion data.
+In addition, Tournier et al. [42] provided a novel principal geodesic analysis (PGA), and achieved high compression ratio.
+A method that uses templates to annotate mocap data has been introduced by Müller and Röder [33] and a direct mocap data annotation has been developed by Müller et al. [32].
+Additionally, motion factorization that also allows completion of missing data or noise reduction has been presented by Akhter et al. [1].
+Recently, Hou et al. [15] have proposed a tailored transform coding for compression of motion capture data.